How to Find Intermodal Drayage Carriers

 Improve service quality

 Go into any small retail establishment.
 Who’s more focused on customer service, the owner or a worker?
 Same with hauling freight.
-Owner operators are entrepreneurs who take pride in their work and whose livelihood depends on satisfying customers.
+Owner operators are entrepreneurs who take pride in their drayage service and whose livelihood depends on satisfying customers.
 It’s a different mindset from a company driver being told what to do, where to go, and when.

 With freight marketplaces, these owner operators look at a set of available jobs and choose the lane, time and run radius that makes sense for their lifestyle and bottom line.
 So, they are invested in a way that company drivers are not.